 7. See An Ophthalmologist To Consider Punctal Plugs

-Punctal plugs are actually silicone plugs than can be inserted into the puncta, which are the minuscule holes in our lower eyelids close to our nose.
-Normally, this holes act as a drain for excess tears.
+Punctal plugs are actually silicone plugs that can be inserted into the puncta, which are the minuscule holes in our lower eyelids close to our nose.
+Normally, these holes act as a drain for excess tears.
 But in the case of someone who has dry eyes, they may need their own natural tears to stay on their eyes longer.
-Your eye doctor can refer you to an opthalmologist who will be able to insert these small plugs for you.
+Your eye doctor can refer you to an ophthalmologist who will be able to insert these small plugs for you.

 8. Talk To Your Eye Doctor About Scleral Lenses

-Many optometrists work with specialty contact lenses called scleral lenses.
-These lenses are specifically designed to help people who struggle with dry-eye syndrome.
-They actually hold a small resivoir of saline solution on the eye throughout the day, keeping your eye hydrated and your vision more clear.
+Some optometrists work with specialty contact lenses called scleral lenses.
+These lenses are specifically designed to help people who struggle with dry eye syndrome.
+They actually hold a small reservoir of saline solution on your eyes throughout the day, keeping them hydrated and your vision more clear.
 This is a particularly exciting option for people who would love to wear contacts but cannot wear normal ones due to the discomfort of their dry eyes.
-Here at Vision Source Meadville, Dr. Mitchell has fit several of his patients with scleral lenses.
-Click here to set up and appointment with him!
+Here at Vision Source Meadville, Dr. Mitchell has fit many of his patients with scleral lenses.
+Click here to set up an appointment with him!

-Lots of people struggle with dry-eye syndrome, but it is manageable!
-Don’t keep living uncomfortably; try some of these simple remedies or give us a call to be evaluated for how you can treat your dry eyes.
+Lots of people struggle with dry eye syndrome, but it is manageable!
+Don’t keep living uncomfortably; try some of these simple remedies or click the button below for your dry eye consultation with one of our doctors: